AnotherJohnH/Platform/template/README.md

 ## How to build

-Build using cmake.
+Build using cmake...

-mkdir build
+mkdir build_native
-cd build
+cd build_native
 cmake ..
 make